MehranTaghian/news-search-engine/README.md

 ```
 $ pip install -r requirements.txt
 ```
 The version of python used is `3.8.10`.
-To run the search engine for the first time, issue the following command:
+Before running the search engine for the first time, issue the following command:
 ```
 $ python manage.py migrate
 ```
-for later runs, use the following command
+For running the search engine, use the following command:
 ```
 $ python manage.py runserver
 ```